Quantum clocks are more precise than classical ones: Classical clocks

 One may analytically optimize the above expression w.r.t. $\{p,r,s\}$, and doing so returns the maximal value

-Thus the accuracy of $\tau^{(1)}$, and thus $\tau$, the delay function of a single tick of a $d$-dimensional reset clock, is upper bound by $d$.
+Thus the precision of $\tau^{(1)}$, and thus $\tau$, the delay function of a single tick of a $d$-dimensional reset clock, is upper bound by $d$.
 By induction the result follows for all $d$.
-From Sec. \ref{sec:justifyR}, we can then conclude that the accuracy of the $n^{th}$ tick of the reset clock (and thus any clock, from Theorem \ref{theorem:resetclockaccuracy}) is upper bound by $n d$, completing the statement of the theorem.
+From Sec. \ref{sec:justifyR}, we can then conclude that the precision of the $n^{th}$ tick of the reset clock (and thus any clock, from Theorem \ref{theorem:resetclockaccuracy}) is upper bound by $n d$, completing the statement of the theorem.